CraftySalamander/RTS_Overlay/Readme.md

 Download the zip folder of the requested game (see above).
 Unzip it in any location on your computer (ideally in a location where no special computer rights are requested).
-To launch the program, simply launch the executable of the requested games (all these executables are located at the root, see specific details for each game).
+To launch the program, simply launch the executable of the requested game (all these executables are located at the root, see specific details for each game).

+To update the library to a new release, just delete the old folder and replace it with the new release.
+Note that your settings and build orders are saved in the user data directory (e.g. *C:\Users\XXXXX\AppData\Local\RTS_Overlay*).
+So, updating to a new release should not remove your old settings, nor your build orders.

 Configuration panel